thiagobit/excel-sheet-filtering-api/README.md

 cp .env.example .env
 ```

-2. Since it's using [Laravel Sail](https://laravel.com/docs/10.x/sail), you need to execute the following command to first install the dependencies and be able to run Sail commands:
+2. Since it's using _[Laravel Sail](https://laravel.com/docs/10.x/sail)_, you need to execute the following command to first install the dependencies and be able to run _Sail_ commands:
 ```shell
 docker run --rm \
     -u "$(id -u):$(id -g)" \